algoprog/ICAT/README.md

 # Initialize with config.ini settings
 scorer = ICAT(
     corpus_path="path/to/corpus.jsonl",                 # Optional for corpus-based retrieval
     queries_path="path/to/queries.jsonl",
     qrels_path="path/to/qrels.jsonl",                   # Optional for ICAT-M
-    use_web_search=False                 # Set to True for web-based retrieval )
+    use_web_search=False,                               # Set to True for web-based retrieval api_base_llm="meta-llama/Llama-3.3-70B-Instruct",   # Optional if you want to use a claim-aspect alignment model through API, default is None api_facts_llm="meta-llama/Llama-3.3-70B-Instruct",  # Optional if you want to use an atomic fact generation model through API, default is None
+)

 # Or initialize with explicit credentials